theoretical-ecology/theoretical-ecology.github.io/content/read/competition.md

 ---
-title: "Competition"
+title: "Competition and predation"
 ---

 ### Reading

-- Chapter 15.
+- Chapter 12 and 14.
 Illustrated Guide to Theoretical Ecology.